project-forth-works/project-forth-works.github.io/Template/README.md

-# Template for a new ideas called «name»
+# Template for a new idea called «name»

 ## «name» idea